eecs280staff/tutorials/docs/cli.md

 ```
 {: data-variant="no-line-numbers" data-title="~/.zshrc" }

+Save the file (command-s).
 Close your terminal and reopen it.
 It should look like this.
 For more, check out [this guide](https://shah22j.medium.com/how-to-customize-your-zsh-terminal-on-your-own-81f947ca2f12).

 <img src="images/cli030.png" class="invert-colors-in-dark-mode" width="768px" alt="customized zsh example"/>